 The chart below will show some basic dimensions of whatever accessory you’re looking at, including how much weight it can hold.

-Important Note: Remember to consider the maximum weight of the GearTrack or GearWall panel as well.
+Important Note: Remember to consider the maximum weight of

 This assumes they’re screwed in to three studs (or three screws into concrete).